aadium/brain-tumor/README.md

 ## Key Files
 - `classify.ipynb`: Main workflow for data loading, preprocessing, training, and evaluation.
 - `NeuralNet.py`: Contains the neural network model and training logic.
-- `dataset/`: Place your images here, organized by class.

 ## Customization
 - Change `pixels` in the notebook to adjust image size.